 3.1.
-These Clauses set out appropriate safeguards, including, obligations for Controllers, enforceable Data subject rights and effective legal remedies, pursuant to Articles 14(2) and 14(3)(b) of the Convention, provided they are not modified, except to add or update information in the Annexes or to choose an option where it is provided for by the specific Clause.
+These Clauses set out appropriate safeguards, including, obligations for Data exporters and importers, enforceable Data subject rights and effective legal remedies, pursuant to Articles 14(2) and 14(3)(b) of the Convention, provided they are not modified, except to add or update information in the Annexes or to choose an option where it is provided for by the specific Clause.